mnemnion/JLpeg.jl/Plans.md

 for `!`, generate a token, test it, continue, for `~`, use the lookahead as the generator, then apply the second rule.

-Another, trickier one, is `Anow` and Checks with a lambda, those can call for backtracking.
-I might insist on extra data being provided for these, captures weren't intended to be executed (no need) but it's tractable to provide input to a Check (or, with more work, an Anow) which it will accept, and restrict emission of that pattern to acceptable strings (no need at that point to include the checks, marks, or action).
+Another, trickier one, is `Q`, and `K` with a lambda, those can call for backtracking.
+I might insist on extra data being provided for these, captures weren't intended to be executed (no need) but it's tractable to provide input to a Check (or, with more work, a Q) which it will accept, and restrict emission of that pattern to acceptable strings (no need at that point to include the checks, marks, or action).
+We can work backward on the builtins, since it's easy enough to synthesize a string which will always succeed (though we have to then _match_ that string on the pattern which would generate it: if this fails, we've found a rule which can't succeed, since the checking postcondition can never arise if the pattern precondition never matches).
 The idea is to be able to generate valid strings which another parser will accept, so it's important to support this kind of out-of-band business, even if it calls for extra work on the part of the user.
-Run-time checks are supposed to be unusual, so I can punt on this a bit.
+Checks and queries based on a custom function are enough of an edge case to handle last, if at all, the perfect shouldn't be the enemy of the good here.
+They're almost certainly impossible to satisfy with perfect generality.

 I just think it would be funny to build a cheesy math parser in the demo, and then instead of parsing an expression, generate one.
 There are actually useful things to